When to visit the vet?

 Prevention

 Preventive measures can significantly reduce the risk of nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. dermatoses.
-In dogs with light skin, it is important to protect them from intense sunlight, especially during midday when UV radiation is strongest.
+For dogs with light skin, it is important to protect them from intense sun exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats., especially during midday when UV radiation is strongest.

-A balanced diet and the avoidance of known allergens can also help to prevent allergic reactions.
-Regular skin examinations by the pet owner can help to recognize early signs of skin problems and react in time.
+A balanced diet and avoiding known allergens can also help prevent allergic reactions.
+Regular skin examinations by the pet owner can help detect early signs of skin problems and react in a timely manner.

 Good general care, including regular grooming and skin cleaning, also contributes to the health of the nasalNasal refers to the nose and nasal cavities.
 In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. skin and can reduce the risk of infections and other skin problems.